WilliamBMitchell/ctf/2021 Cyber-Fasttrack Spring/Forensics/FE01/README.md

 ![protected](protected.png)

+The email containing the flag.zip file referenced a Friday meeting on the Calendar, which hinted back to the string I identifed previously.
 I entered the string from the Calendar meeting and the .zip file unzipped successfully.

 <img src="flag.jpg" width="450" >